ibm-cloud-docs/assistant/backup.md

 After you create the skill, it appears as a tile on the Skills page.

-## Recreating your assistant
+## Re-creating your assistant
 {: #backup-recreate-assistant}

-You can now recreate your assistant.
+You can now re-create your assistant.
 You can then link your imported dialog skill to the assistant, and configure integrations for it.

 See [Creating assistants](/docs/services/assistant/assistant-add.html) and [Adding integrations](/docs/services/assistant/deploy-integration-add.html#deploy-integration-add-task) for more details.